stanford-centaur/Soy/README.md

 # Soy

-Welcome to Soy, a specialized Mixed-Integer Linear Program (MILP) solver for Piecewise Affine (PWA) dynamics.

-Soy combines logical reasoning, arithmetic reasoning and stocastic local search for efficiently finding a feasible solution to a set of MILP constraints.
+Welcome to *Soy*, a specialized Mixed-Integer Linear Program (MILP) solver for Piecewise Affine (PWA) dynamics. *Soy* combines logical reasoning, arithmetic reasoning and stocastic local search for efficiently finding a feasible solution to a set of MILP constraints.

 ## Installation